-Below are the State Board of Education (SBOE) Operating Rules that were amended on September 13, 2019.
+State Board of Education (SBOE) Operating Rules amended September 13, 2019

 CHAPTER 1.
 BOARD ORGANIZATION

 The statutory citation for this chapter is the Texas Education Code, §7.107.

 §1.1.
 Officers of the Board.

 (1) The vice chair and secretary of the board shall be elected in accordance with Texas Education Code, §7.107, to serve for a term of two years and until their successors are elected.

 (2) In case of death or resignation of the vice chair or the secretary of the board, the board shall elect a board member to fill the vacancy for the unexpired term of that officer at the next board meeting.
 Either of these officers may be removed from office by a vote of not less than two-thirds of the membership of the board.